Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

       * Y - only marine
       * N - only non-marine

+  * ``freshwater_flag`` - include or exclude species flagged as freshwater in the dictionary data.
+The following options are available:

+      * Y - only freshwater
+      * N - only non-freshwater

+  * ``terrestrial_flag`` - include or exclude species flagged as terrestrial in the dictionary data.
+The following options are available:

+      * Y - only terrestrial
+      * N - only non-terrestrial

+  * ``non_native_flag`` - include or exclude species flagged as non-native in the dictionary data.
+The following options are available:

+      * Y - only terrestrial
+      * N - only non-terrestrial

   * ``autochecks`` - filter based on automated verification rules applied to the records, with the following options: